lhshuang/HopfieldEnergy/readme.md

 3. "NetworkUpdata.R" is used to simulate the cell transitions from state A to state B and reconstruct the energy landscape.

+4. "IS.R" is used to calculate importance score (IS).

 When using these scripts, you need to write the right file path.